Here's what you can do with iCloud Drive

 What types of files can I store in iCloud Drive?

-You can store any type of file in iCloud Drive, as long as it's less than 15GB in size and you don't exceed your iCloud storage limit.
-There's no restriction on file type, so you can keep all of your work documents, school projects, presentations, and more up to date across all of your devices.
+You can store any type of file in iCloud Drive, as long as it's less than 50GB in size and you don't exceed your iCloud storage limit.
+That means you can keep all of your work documents, school projects, presentations, and more up to date across all of your devices.
 Learn more about managing your iCloud storage.

 How much storage do I have in iCloud Drive and how do I get more?